wp-plugins/wp-customize/readme.txt

 Yes, and there were no known issues that we found with it.
 It's a pretty simple plugin but if you should come across a problem just let us know.

+= Has this plugin been tested on WordPress version 4.1? =

+Yes, and there were no known issues that we found with it.

 = Has this plugin been tested on WordPress version 4.2? =

 Yes, and there were no known issues that we found with it.